-Disruptive behavior is defined as any act which denies to others the freedom to speak, to be heard, to study, to teach, or pursue research.
+Disruptive behavior is defined as an act that is disorderly, that might include but is not limited to that which disrespects, disrupts, harasses, coerces, or abuses, and/or might threaten or harm property or person, so that it interferes with an orderly classroom, teaching process, or learning function.
 Such behavior is antithetical to academic freedom and to the rights of all citizens and will not be tolerated.

-- The first instance of such behavior shall result in an immediate, oral, and public warning by the faculty member. - The second instance shall result in the expulsion of the student from class for the remainder of the class period. - Subsequent disruptive behavior may result in the expulsion of the student from the class for the remainder of the semester and the awarding of the grade of "F." Such grade shall result regardless of the data of which the expulsion takes place.
-A statement of the reason for permanent expulsion from the class shall be given in writing to the student, the chairperson of his/her major department, the chairperson of the department in which the course is offered, and the Registrar. - The disciplinary actions listed above may be appealed through the informal and formal mechanisms contained in the Academic Appeals Process.
-An appeal of the grade may be made under the current Grade Appeals Process, but the student may not employ both the Academic Appeals Process and the Grade Appeals Process for relief from the same disciplinary action. - In addition, disruptive behavior which constitutes a threat to persons and/or property will be immediately referred to the Coordinator of Student Standards for adjudication and disciplinary sanction in accordance with the current Student Standards Judicial Process.
+- The first instance of such behavior shall result in an immediate verbal warning by the faculty member. - The second instance shall result in the expulsion of the student from class for the remainder of the class period. - Subsequent disruptive behavior may result in the expulsion of the student from the class for the remainder of the semester and the awarding of a grade consistent with course requirements depending upon the point in the course at which the removal took place.
+A statement of the reason for permanent expulsion from the class shall be given in writing to the student, the chairperson of the student's major department, the chairperson of the department in which the course is offered, and the Registrar. - The disciplinary actions listed above may be appealed through the informal and formal mechanisms contained in the Academic Appeals Process.
+An appeal of the grade may be made under the current Grade Appeals Process, but the student may not employ both the Academic Appeals Process and the Grade Appeals Process for relief from the same disciplinary action. - In addition, disruptive behavior which constitutes a threat to persons and/or property will be result in a call to Public Safety and the immediate removal of the disruptive student from the classroom.
+Extreme instances of disruption can result in removal from the course rather than the immediate class meeting.
 Any sanctions imposed may be appealed only through the appeals process contained in that document.